Downtown Pittsburgh Community Forestry

 The GCAC Centennial Celebration project partners included GCAC members, WPC , Pennsylvania Department of Conservation & Natural Resources and the Penn State Master Gardeners of Allegheny County.

 Pittsburgh Redbud Project – Point State Park and Gateway Islands

 The Pittsburgh Redbud Project was initiated in 2015 through a grant from Colcom Foundation to plant flowering redbud and other native trees on trails, hillsides and open spaces in downtown Pittsburgh in view of the city’s riverfronts.

 Frank Dawson, a local landscape architect, conceptualized seeing delicate bursts of deep pink amongst the browns and grays of early spring along Pittsburgh’s three rivers.
-As of fall 2017, more than 1,276 native redbud and complementary species were planted with the help of hundreds of volunteers to bring to life Frank’s original vision.
+As of fall 2017, more than 5,500 native redbud and complementary species, including shrubs and other perennials, have been planted with the help of hundreds of volunteers to bring to life Frank’s original vision.

 Redbuds are showy flowering trees and are among the first trees to bloom each spring.
 The buds appear on the bare stems before leaves.
 Some wildlife feed on redbud seeds and bees use the tree’s flowers for honey production.
 As part of the Pittsburgh Redbud Project, the Western Pennsylvania Conservancy also planted evergreen trees and other native species to provide tree species diversity and encourage good tree health.
 Additional sites have been identified for more plantings in the future.